bitfede/ethereum-voting-dapp/README.md

-# Decentralized application for Voting
+# Decentralized application prototype for Voting

-## Powered by Ethereum
+## Powered by Ethereum, engineered by Federico D.

 This is a personal project that I'm doing to strengthen my blockchain developer skills.